2021 Morocco–Spain border incident: Background

 Spain and Morocco have a bilateral agreement aimed at controlling the arrival of migrants to Spanish territory.
-The agreement entails cooperation on the part of the African country when it comes to limiting access at the border of the autonomous cities of Ceuta and Melilla; both constitute Spanish enclaves located north of Morocco, and are the only land entry point to the European Union from the African continent.
+The agreement entails cooperation on the part of the African country when it comes to limiting access at the border of the autonomous cities of Ceuta and Melilla; both constitute Spanish exclaves located north of Morocco, and are the only land entry point to the European Union from the African continent.

-In April 2021, Brahim Ghali, leader of the Polisario Front—the main Saharawi political movement that claims the decolonization and independence of Western Sahara, in the hands of Morocco—was admitted for COVID-19 in a hospital in Logroño under a false identity.
+In April 2021, Brahim Ghali, the Sahrawi President and Secretary-General of the Polisario Front, was admitted for COVID-19 in a hospital in Logroño under a false identity.
 According to the weekly Jeune Afrique, he would have been hospitalized for digestive cancer.

-The hospitalization provoked a negative reaction from the Moroccan government, which summoned the Spanish ambassador to the country to express its repudiation of the act, and even considered —according to sources close to the Moroccan government— granting political asylum to the leader of the Catalan independence movement Carles Puigdemont.
+The hospitalization provoked a negative reaction from the Moroccan government, which summoned the Spanish ambassador to the country to express its repudiation of the act, and even considered—according to sources close to the Moroccan government—granting political asylum to the leader of the Catalan independence movement Carles Puigdemont.
 For its part, the Spanish Ministry of Foreign Affairs responded by justifying Ghali's entry into Spanish territory "for strictly humanitarian reasons".
 As a result of this, a diplomatic crisis broke out between Madrid and Rabat.

 Karima Benyaich, Moroccan ambassador to Spain, stated in a statement about Ghali's hospitalization that "there are acts that have consequences and they have to be assumed", and described the Spanish action as "inconsistent with the spirit of friendship and good neighborly relations between the two countries."
 Later she would be called for consultation by both governments, action that is usually considered as a tense point in diplomatic relations between two nations.
 In a statement on 20 May 2021, the Moroccan Foreign Minister, Nasser Bourita, confirmed that the discomfort in Rabat had its origin in the transfer of Ghali, protesting the fact that he had been received in Spain with a false passport and identity.